Ayms/node-Tor/README.md

 * NB / CIRC_KA: number of circuits kept alive permanently and renewed every CIR_KA time
 * privkey : OR private key

-For now the certificates used for SSL connections with Guards are files in ./lib and can be generated as indicated here http://nodejs.org/api/tls.html .
-It is planned to generate it dynamically.
+For now the certificates used for TLS connections with Guards are files in ./lib and can be generated as indicated here http://nodejs.org/api/tls.html.
+It will be generated dynamically.

 ## node-Tor OP circuits :

 If the one_c option is "true", the OP will open a few circuit and stream all incoming streams along these circuits, if "false" the OP will create a circuit for each stream, which takes more resources and is much longer.

-If one_c is true, the OP does establish and change circuits randomly.
-TODO give more details.
+If one_c is true, the OP does establish and change circuits randomly, a certain number of circuits are always kept alive and renewed periodically, datas are streamed along these circuits randomely.

 See https://gitweb.torproject.org/torspec.git?a=blob_plain;hb=HEAD;f=path-spec.txt and https://www.torproject.org/docs/faq.html.en#EntryGuards and links (security issues regarding path creation, in theory the exit node should be fixed too).